clj-grenada/lein-datadoc/README.md

 A Leiningen plugin for producing **Datadoc JARs** from your Leiningen projects.

+If you **don't know** about Datadoc JARs: they are a way of packaging and publishing documentation for your project/library.
+Good documentation increases adoption, so why not *do the data doc*?
+Most likely, all you need to do is follow the two steps described [below](#getting-started).

 Belongs to the [Grenada project](https://github.com/clj-grenada/grenada-spec).

 Only tested with **Leiningen 2.5.1**.

 ## Getting started

-Basic usage doesn't require any configuration.
 Steps to getting a Datadoc JAR for **your Leiningen project** on Clojars:

   1. Decide if you want the `lein datadoc` plugin available in all your Leiningen projects or only in selected ones.